blbadger/blbadger.github.io/neural-networks.md

 ## Image classification with [neural networks](https://github.com/blbadger/neural-network).

-Follow the link to [this page](/nn-limitations.md) to explore some interesting limitations of neural networks, with a specific focus on the presence of adversarial negatives.

-### Using a neural network to classify images of cells
+### Introduction

-In scientific research it is important to be able to categorize samples accurately.
+In scientific research it is often important to be able to categorize samples accurately.
 For example, during the research process a histological section of tissue from an animal subjected to some treatment may be observed to be healthy or unhealthy depending on its appearance under the microscope.
 One way to accomplish this task of classification of healthy versus unhealthy is to have a skilled individual manually observe and interpret these images.
 With experience, the human eye is in many instances able to accurately discern and categorize many important features from microsopic observation.

 Another way to accomplish the task is to employ a computational method.
 One could imagine attempting to program a machine to recognize the same features that an expert individual would take note of in order to replicate that individual's performance.
 Historically this approach was taken in efforts resulting in what were called 'expert systems', but now such approaches are generally no longer attempted.